College Factual by our College Data Analytics Team

 Schools for a Master's Highly Focused on Journalism Major in the Southwest Region

-When it comes to choosing a college, students have a lot of options - but not all of them are good.
+It’s not easy to decide which college to attend when there so many options available for students.
 Our mission at College Factual is to arm you with as much information as we can to help you make that decision.
 Our “Schools for a Master’s Highly Focused on Journalism Major in the Southwest Region” ranking is one tool we have developed to help in this regard.

 For this year’s “Schools for a Master’s Highly Focused on Journalism Major in the Southwest Region” ranking, we looked at 6 colleges that offer a degree in journalism.
-That schools that top this list have a program in journalism in which the largest percentage of students at the school are enrolled.
+The colleges and universities that top this list are recognized because their journalism program is one of the largest majors offered at the school.

 One Size Does Not Fit All